Cptcecil/FantasyForum/FantasyForum/Web/README.md

 drop table Users2

+___
+8/24/17
+Typing out the language vs using the UI, worked with building the table, creating primary and foreign keys.
+Set up a many 2 many relation tables.
+BookAuthors, Authors, Books

 *Show Later *
 Issue with NavBar resizing, not responsive.
 Marshall "Right at 990 pixels, my mouse is too damn fast.
 Got dang screen is too big" in Layout - new { area = "" }  What does this mean?